-We love making classic side dishes like this potato salad!
+Side dish recipes like this potato salad are always a good thing to have in your back pocket!
 Looking for a potato salad recipe with a twist?
 Try our Roasted BBQ Potato Salad – it’s a family favorite!

 What Kind Of Potatoes Make The Best Potato Salad?

-We have tested and tested different types of potatoes to make potato salad with and we have found that the best are Yukon Gold potatoes.
+After we tested and tested different types of potatoes to make potato salad with, we have found that the best are Yukon Gold potatoes.

 Yukon gold potatoes have a sweetness to them that you can’t find in a lot of other potato varieties.
 For different potato salads you can use red potatoes, too but for this classic version I’d stick to the Yukon Gold.